 Interestingly (and despite having normal IgE levels at the time) in 2009 I was placed on Xolair , which is used to treat severe allergic asthma.
 After receiving 150mg injections every month for a full year, we decided to discontinue it because there was no notable difference in my overall health.
 Looking back on it now though, my living environment was quite a bit different then.
 I was doing most of my walking in San Francisco along the waterfront or in the city itself where there are very few trees and grass.
 Im wondering now if we should re-check my IgE level and maybe try Xolair again.
 The drug has come down in price, but is still incredibly expensive.

 So now that I’m enlightened about all this, what am I gonna do?

 Well, in a perfect world Id simply pick up and move to a town with less greenery, or better yet live next to the ocean.
 Unfortunately, I’ll probably never be in a financial position to do that, so the best I can hope in the meantime is to find a way to adapt and to limit my exposure.

-To any sympathetic and wealth philanthropists who might be reading this, if I can’t have a hermetically sealed Bubble to live in, a small beach house, would probably work just as well
+To any sympathetic and wealthy philanthropists who might be reading this, if I can’t have a hermetically sealed Bubble to live in, a small beach house would probably work just as well